 Behind the Park: Maintaining Central Park's

 Have you ever tried to maintain a lawn?
-With over 42 million annual visitors, Central Park’s lawns and meadows need more than water to stay green and healthy.
+With over 42 million annual visitors, Central Park’s lawns and meadows need a lot of care to stay green and healthy.
 Hear from Gary Gentilucci, Director of Landscape Management, and get an insider’s view on all the work that goes into caring for Central Park’s lawns, meadows, and turf. -

 Tips for Visiting